Mitigating Risk in Farmland Investments

 Cash rent is the number most often discussed in farming circles and researched by the USDA.
 Good data is available about state and county average rents, which allows investors to understand an individual farm compared to others around it.

 For AcreTrader farmland investors, cash rent provides stability without an immediate link to commodities markets or weather risk.
 This allows investors to have regular, stable rental returns while allowing the land itself to appreciate over time.

 Another source of stability is diversification of farm property.

-The more varied properties an investor can own, the more likely the income stream will be stable.
+The more varied properties an investor can own, the more likely their income stream will be stable.
 In any given year a property may be in an area where there is a drought or other weather related problems affecting production.

+As discussed above, this will generally not affect any given year’s rental income since the rent is negotiated at the beginning of the season.
 However, a series of problems in an area could reduce the frequency in which it is appropriate to raise rent alongside a farm’s typical productivity increases and economic inflation.
 In other cases, rent could even decrease.